neeveresearch/nvx-apps/nvx-app-ccfd/nvx-app-ccfd-fraudanalyzer/ml-model/README.md

 [kaggle](https://www.kaggle.com/currie32/predicting-fraud-with-tensorflow/notebook).

 # Changes
-We tried to maka as few change to the model as possible to demonstrate how existing models can be plugged into the X platform.
+We tried to make as few change to the model as possible to demonstrate how existing models can be plugged into the X platform.
 Among the few changes we did make:

 * Removed / commented some of the demonstrative / charting steps.
 * Ability to save the model in format that the tensor flow java library can ingest